-Table 5 shows that the f ratio calculated value is 10.02 while the critical value is 3.15 since the critical value is less than the calculated value, the null hypothesis is rejected.
+Table 5 shows that the F-ratio calculated value is 10.02, while the critical value is 3.15.
+Since the critical value is less than the calculated value, the null hypothesis is rejected.
 There is a significant creativity level amongst the students in the experimental group when assessed in terms of problem-solving ability, fluency, originality, and level of cognition of concepts of friction.

 The findings of the study are :

-(I)Students performance on the concepts of friction differs. those in the experimental group had higher scores than those in the control group.
+(I) Students' performance on the concepts of friction differs.
+Those in the experimental group had higher scores than those in the control group.

-(ii)students faced difficulties on experiments involving the use of Atwood machine and sliding block which include measuring acceleration, accuracy of Us and Uk, determination of direction of motion on the frictionless pulley, what caused acceleration on the frictionless pulley.
+(ii)students faced difficulties on experiments involving the use of the Atwood machine and the sliding block, which include measuring acceleration, accuracy of Us and Uk, determining the direction of motion on the frictionless pulley, and what caused acceleration on the frictionless pulley.

-iii) At 0.05 significance level and df 23 there is no significant performance difference between students in the experimental group and those in the control group on the concepts of friction
+iii) At a 0.05 significance level and df 23, there is no significant performance difference between students in the experimental group and those in the control group on the concepts of friction

-iv)At 0.05 significance level and df(3,56) there is a significant creativity level of students evaluated in terms of problem solving, fluency, originality and level of cognition of concepts on friction
+iv)At a 0.05 significance level and df(3,56), there is a significant creativity level of students evaluated in terms of problem solving, fluency, originality, and the level of cognition of concepts on friction

 Recommendations